Support for the whole family

 Local carers centres provide a range of support, information and advice for unpaid carers in Scotland.
 You can visit Care Information Scotland to find out more and to locate your nearest carers centre.

 Allowing unpaid carers time away from their caring role is important to support them with their own health and wellbeing.
-As well as any statutory short breaks provided by local authorities under the Carers Act, the Scottish Government funds the voluntary Short Breaks Fund for carers and their families which is run on our behalf by Shared Care Scotland and Family Fund.
+As well as any statutory short breaks provided by local authorities under the Carers Act, we fund the voluntary Short Breaks Fund for carers and their families which is run on our behalf by Shared Care Scotland and Family Fund.
 Please visit the websites to find out more about the different options within the Short Breaks Fund.